phkaeser/wlmaker/doc/ROADMAP.md

   * Upgrade to wlroots 0.18.
 Verify if that & libdrm update works with lightdm.

 * Misc
-  * Expose the decoration manager configurables through the config file.
+  * [done] Expose the decoration manager configurables through the config file.

 ## Plan for 0.5